 - Does the company find it simple and efficient to contact the carrier as needed?

 - Is the company’s rep straightforward and clear in their responses, or do they use technical jargon and confusing verbiage to obscure the true meaning of what they’re saying?
+It is also necessary to understand common telecom acronyms and their meanings to understand IT procurement objectives.

 - Have the enterprise’s account rep and support team changed during the contract term?
 If so, what was the impact?